HariBhanu/frontend-interview-preparation/README.md

 Q173.
 Explain rate limiting and write a small code to demonstrate.
 Q174.
 ESLint and security plugins used in your project?
 Q175.
 CORS, CSP and XSS explain
 Q176.
-Tree shaking, debouncing and throttling
+What are tree shaking, debouncing, and throttling?
 Q177.
-Write a program for form validation without using any library
+How can you write a program for form validation without using any library?
 Q178.
-Array operations
+What are some common array operations in JavaScript?
 Q179.
-Nested array operations, flattening of an array likewise
+How do you perform nested array operations and flattening of an array?
 Q180.
-Performance optimization techniques explain
+What are some performance optimization techniques in web development?
 Q181.
-Shallow and deep copy..explain how will you create it
+Explain shallow and deep copy.
+How would you create each in JavaScript?
 Q182.
-Various hooks syntax useParam, useReducer, useQuery, useContext and many more.
+What are various React hooks and their syntax?
+Examples include useParam, useReducer, useQuery, useContext.
 Q183.
-Explain the Life cycle methods in Functional Components Q184.
-Explain the MVC of the React Application
+Explain the lifecycle methods in functional components in React.
+Q184.
+What is the MVC architecture of a React application?
 Q185.
-Is React a Library or Framework
+Is React a library or a framework?
+Why?
 Q186.
-Display the string elements coming from a URL in react Q187.
-How to invoke a function from a super nested Child Component, when the function is defined in the Parent Component Q188.
-What are functional Components and Class components Q189.
-Define Hooks
+How can you display string elements coming from a URL in a React component?
+Q187.
+How to invoke a function from a super nested child component when the function is defined in the parent component?
+Q188.
+What are functional components and class components in React?
+Q189.
+Define what hooks are in React.
 Q190.
+Describe the use and implementation of hooks in React.